 - The combination is not possible for the dismissal on business economics grounds and dismissal because of long-term incapacity for work.

 - The i-dismissal ground could lead to a higher maximised severance payment compensation, on top of the severance payment.
 The compensation cannot exceed fifty per cent of the severance payment to which the employee is entitled in the event of termination of the employment contract.

-- Compensation for Employer: Companies could be entitled for compensation by the UWV, in case a severance payment was applicable where it concerns dismissal of employees in view of discontinuation of business or dismissal of employee due to 2 years of sickness.
+- Compensation for Employer: Companies could be entitled to compensation by the UWV, in case a severance payment was applicable where it concerns the dismissal of employees in view of discontinuation of business or dismissal of the employee due to 2 years of sickness.
 Compensation can be applied for from 1 April 2020, also with retroactive effect, for paid transitional severance payments from 1 July 2015.
 UWV will assess the compensation request.

-Information on payslip and in employment contract
+Information on Payslip and in Employment Contract

 - The employment contract type of the employee has to be visible on the payslip.
 The employment contract types are: fixed term employment contract [arbeidsovereenkomst bepaalde tijd], permanent employment contract [arbeidsovereenkomst onbepaalde tijd] or on-call employment contract [oproepovereenkomst].